base-org/web/apps/base-docs/tutorials/docs/2_ock-checkout-tutorial.md

 ![pay-commerce-uuid](../../assets/images/onchainkit-tutorials/pay-create-product-details.png)

-Once your product is created you will be presented with a small popup that contains a link to your products hosted page.
-Click on the `View product` button.
-This will take you to a page with more details about your newly created product.
-Pay close attention to the URL of this page, as it contains a crucial piece of information: the product's UUID.
-You'll need to copy this UUID from the URL.
+After creating your product, click `View product` in the popup to access the product page and copy the UUID from its URL.

 ![pay-commerce-uuid](../../assets/images/onchainkit-tutorials/pay-copy-product-link.png)